 Choose a site to build a wildlife pond in a part of the garden that is secluded where the creatures that visit the pond will feel secure as they come and go.

 Siting the pond:

-Your pond should have easy access in and out so sloping sided areas or plenty of vegetation they can use as ‘stepping stones’ to climb out.
-If you can surround it on one or more sides by planting from a moist habitat, bog garden or hedgerow then that will give the amphibians greater cover and protection from birds and other predators as they look for food.
-Or create a pile of stones or rocks near to a shallow stony beach where they can quickly find shelter.
+- Try and surround it on one or more sides by planting from a moist habitat, bog garden or hedgerow then that will give the amphibians greater cover and protection from birds and other predators as they look for food.

 Build a pond profile with different depths of shelving:

-The pond plants should be placed on the shelves in their baskets and the pond wildlife will use these to get out of the water.
-It is more successful if you keep the pond plants in separate baskets rather than planting them all directly into mud on the shelves as the vigorous plants will take over the entire shelf area and the less vigorous plants will be swamped.
+- The pond plants should be placed on the shelves in their baskets and the pond wildlife will use these to get out of the water.

-To allow creatures such as hedgehogs a way to climb out if they should fall into the pond at least one side should be made as a sloping shelf to the surface.
-In between the cobbles used to cover the liner on this sloping shelf you can use pond plants that enjoy water at their roots but not too much depth of water over their crowns.
-You could use Caltha palustris Alba, Veronica beccabunga, Juncus ensifolius or Cyperus eragrostis and these will also provide habitat cover for small amphibians as they venture out of the pond on this route.
+- In between the cobbles used to cover the liner on this sloping shelf you can use pond plants that enjoy water at their roots but not too much depth of water over their crowns.
+You could use Caltha palustris Alba, Veronica beccabunga, Juncus ensifolius or Cyperus eragrostis and these will provide habitat cover for small amphibians as they venture out of the pond.

-For more detail on plant selection for your wildlife pond see the next section or click here
+For more details on plant selection for your wildlife pond see the next section or click here